Smartphones are the fastest adopted technology in the world’s history and already billions of people around the world use them. This hasn’t just...

 Make more money from your business

-Nobody can deny that it’s hard work running an installation / electrical / heating business.
-When you start off, you need to be good at your trade.
-But to make it really work you have to find customers and master then the paperwork side of the business too.
+Nobody can deny that it’s hard work running a trade business.
+When you start off, you need to be good at the job.
+But to make it really work you have to find customers and then master the paperwork side of the business too.
 To go even further, you need to be ultra-organised and great at recruiting and managing staff.

 It’s not surprising that some people would like to make more money from all of their efforts, but aren’t sure if they can.
 This article tries to help you to decide on the best course of action.

 We all go into business for different reasons.
 Some would like the flexibility to take time off and pick up their kids from school.
 Others just can’t work with a boss.
 Yet more have bags of ambition while some are perfectionists that never want to make a compromise and need complete control of their work.